 The King waited to propose to Silvia because of his grandfather’s firm belief, and unwillingness to bend, that royals should only marry other royals.
 If Carl Gustaf had married Silvia while King Gustaf VI Adolf was still on the throne, he would have lost his place as the heir-apparent to the Swedish throne.

 They were married on 19 June 1976 at Stockholm Cathedral in the Swedish capital, two days after Silvia became a Swedish citizen.
 Their wedding was the first of a reigning Swedish monarch since 1797.
 The evening before the wedding ceremony, a Royal Variety Performance was held, where the Swedish pop group, ABBA performed their new song “Dancing Queen” as a tribute to Silvia.
 The group later noted that the song had not been written specifically for the new queen, but they wanted to dedicate it to her that evening.

 Crown Princess Victoria, their oldest child and eldest daughter, was born on 14 July 1977.
-She is married to Prince Daniel, and together they have two children: Princess Estelle, 5, and Prince Oscar, 1.
+She is married to Prince Daniel, and together they have two children: Princess Estelle, 6, and Prince Oscar, 2.
 Their second child, Prince Carl Philip was born on 13 May 1979.
-He’s married to Princess Sofia, and they have two sons, Prince Alexander, 1 and Prince Gabriel, who will turn one in August 2018.
+He’s married to Princess Sofia, and they have two sons, Prince Alexander, 2 and Prince Gabriel, who will turn one in August 2018.
 The youngest of their three children, Princess Madeleine, was born on 10 June 1982.
-She is married to Christopher O’Neill, and they have two children: Princess Leonore, 3, and Prince Nicolas, 2.
-They are currently expecting their third child in March.
+She is married to Christopher O’Neill, and they have three children: Princess Leonore, 4, Prince Nicolas, 3 and Princess Adrienne (born March 2018).